GameFoundry/bsf/Documentation/Manuals/Native/User/bsl.md

 As you can see, aside from the **technique** and **code** blocks, the shader code looks identical to HLSL.
 Each BSL shader must contain at least one **technique**.
 Inside the technique you can use a variety of options, but the minimum required is the **code** block, which allows you to specify programmable shader code.
 Using just this syntax you get the full power of HLSL, as if you were using it directly.

 There are a few restrictions compared to normal HLSL that you must be aware of:
- - All non-object shader constants (uniforms in GLSL lingo) must be part of a **cbuffer**.
-Non-object types are any types that are not textures, buffers or samplers.
+ - All primitive (non-object) shader constants (uniforms in GLSL lingo) must be part of a **cbuffer**.
+Primitive types are any types that are not textures, buffers or samplers.
  - Entry points for specific shader stages must have specific names.
 In the example above **vsmain** serves as the entry point for the vertex shader, while **fsmain** serves as the entry point for the fragment (pixel) shader.
 The full list of entry point names per type:
   - **vsmain** - Vertex shader
   - **gsmain** - Geometry shader